grindmother/ferment/README.md

   <br>
 </h1>

 [Ferment](http://ferment.audio) is a peer-to-peer audio publishing and streaming application.
-It is an attempted re-creation of classic SoundCloud, but runs entirely decentralized instead of one corporation and its investors holding all the power. 💞 🍻
+It is an attempted re-creation of classic SoundCloud, but runs entirely decentralized. 💞 🍻

 It is made possible by combining these **amazing** projects: [ssb](https://scuttlebot.io/), [webtorrent](https://webtorrent.io/) and [electron](http://electron.atom.io/).